 Why Push Notifications?

 Push notifications provide many benefits to businesses.
-These small, simple messages pack quite a punch—providing a simple, real-time, cost-effective way to engage with prospects and build a loyal audience of engaged customers and followers.
+These short, simple messages pack quite a punch—providing a straightforward, real-time, cost-effective way to engage with prospects and build a loyal audience of engaged customers and followers.

 Here’s what you can expect when using push notifications:

-Consider this scenario: You’ve got a 12-hour promotion, and you need to get the word out to as many prospects as you can in a short period.
+Consider this scenario: You’ve got a 12-hour promotion, and you need to get the word out to as many prospects as you can during that short period.
 Let’s look at your options:

-- Email – Email click-through rates range from 1-4% on average—that is, if they even get opened.
+- Email – Email click-through rates range from 1-4% on average—if the target opens them.
 Emails frequently go undelivered or land in spam boxes.
 People also don’t see their emails right away unless they check them regularly.
-On the flip side, click-through rates for push notifications can range from 10-40% depending on the industry.
+Compare that to the click-through rates for push notifications, which can range from 10-40% depending on the industry.

-- Social Media – The effectiveness of social media for a promotion like this depends on whether or not your audience frequents a social site at the exact time you need them to.
+- Social Media – The effectiveness of social media for a promotion like this depends on whether your audience frequents a social site at the exact time you need them to.
 While you can strategize the timing of your posts, ultimately you can’t control how and when your target uses their own social media.

 - Mobile app push notifications – If users don’t have the app open, they won’t see the messages.

 - SMS – Text marketing is a good strategy since people check text messages quite often.
-But, your users need to be on their phones and then click to open the message to receive your notification.
+That said, your users need to be on their phones and then click to open the message to receive your notification.

 Though the above strategies are valuable, push notifications are superior since your messages appear wherever your prospects are searching, and they don’t require recipients to open a separate application.
 This contributes to higher clicks and engagement.

-Email deliverability is a common issue as an average of 15% of recipients will never receive your emails.
-Compare that with push notifications which enjoy 100% deliverability.
+Email deliverability is a common issue; an average of 15% of intended recipients will never see your emails.
+Push notifications, on the other hand, enjoy 100% deliverability.
 Opt-in rates for push notifications are also higher because opting in doesn’t require prospects to hand over a phone number or email.
-One quick mouse click is all it takes.
+One quick click is all it takes.

-Since users don’t need to open an email or text message to see your push notification messages, it’s more likely the user will engage with your content.
-Higher engagement with your content also boosts site performance.
+Since users don’t need to open an email or text message to see your push notification messages, it’s more likely the user will engage with your content—which also boosts site performance.

-What do higher clickthrough, engagement and increased site performance equate to?
-The bottom line is that with push notifications, your marketing dollars stretch further because more of your audience will see your messaging and engage with your content.
-Your messaging should bring people closer to your brand, and move them through your marketing funnels to purchase your product.
+What do higher click-through rates, user engagement, and increased site performance equate to?
+The bottom line is that with push notifications, your marketing dollars stretch further because more of your audience will see your messaging and interact with your content.
+Your messaging should bring people closer to your brand and move them through your marketing funnels to purchase your product.

 Got five minutes?
-If so, that’s how much time it will take to set up a push notification account and integrate it with your website properties.
+That’s how much time it takes to set up a Pushnami push notification account and integrate it with your website properties.